37 Eye-opening SEO Statistics To Nail Your 2022 Search Strategy

-5. Google’s search algorithm uses more than 200 factors to rank websites.
+4. Google’s search algorithm uses more than 200 factors to rank websites (Source: Backlinko)

-Backlinko has done a nice job of keeping this list up-to-date and it is comprehensive.
+Backlinko has done a nice job of keeping an up-to-date list and it is comprehensive.

 How long does good content need to be?
 Enough to fully answer your buyers’ questions.

-But if you want that good content to rank well, aim for the 2,000+ word mark.
+But if you want that good content to rank well, it’s best to aim for about the 1,500-word mark.

 The more you write, the better informed your readers will be, the more you can show your transparency and honesty, the higher opportunity you’ll have to link out to other reputable sites, and likely the more backlinks you’ll receive.

 As it turns out, backlinks are no joke when it comes to ranking.
 In fact…

 11. The #1 result in Google has an average of 3.8x more backlinks than positions #2-#10 (Source: backlinko and Ahrefs)

 Clearly, backlinks are closely associated with high rankings.